opendilab/DI-engine-docs/README.md

 For the unfamiliar: [Decision Intelligence](https://en.wikipedia.org/wiki/Decision_intelligence#Relationship_to_artificial_intelligence_and_machine_learning) Decision intelligence is an engineering discipline that augments data science with theory from social science, decision theory, and managerial science.

-This module contains a variety of helpful resources, including:
+This documentation website contains a variety of helpful resources, including:

 - a short [introduction](https://di-engine-docs.readthedocs.io/en/latest/00_intro/index.html) about DI-engine
 - an [essay](https://di-engine-docs.readthedocs.io/en/latest/10_concepts/basic_rl.html) about  important Concepts of reinforcement learning